-ECHA publishes reports on scientific and technical issues.
-Some of these reports summarise the discussion of workshops organised by ECHA on topical issues in regulatory science.
-The Agency may also commission work by consultants, such as survey projects or state of the art reviews, and the reports here present their findings.
-Therefore, these reports do not represent the views or position of ECHA.
+The reports in this section do not represent the official views or position of ECHA.
+Some of them summarise the discussions at workshops organised by ECHA on topical issues in regulatory science.
+The Agency may also commission work by consultants, such as survey projects or state-of-the-art reviews, and the reports here present their findings.

 |Title||Description||Date of publication|

 |Impacts of REACH restriction and authorisation on substitution in the EU||This report provides the latest information on how authorisation promotes the substitution of substances of very high concern (SVHCs) with safer alternatives, but also includes the impact of restrictions under REACH as part of its scope, with the goal of understanding the impacts of both processes on the substitution of hazardous chemicals in the EU.||July 2020||Download|

 |The use of PFAS and fluorine-free alternatives in fire-fighting foams||This report combines two studies on “The use of PFASs and fluorine-free alternatives in fire-fighting foams” (commissioned by the European Commission) and an “Assessment of alternatives to PFAS-containing fire-fighting foams and the socio-economic impacts of substitution” (commissioned by ECHA).
 It is prepared by Wood working in partnership with Ramboll and COWI.||June 2020||Download|

 |Use of bisphenol A and its alternatives in thermal paper in the EU||The purpose of the report is to monitor the extent to which BPA is being replaced by BPS and other developers following the publication of Commission Regulation (EU) 2016/2235 concerning the restriction of BPA in thermal paper.
 The restriction applies as of 2 January 2020.
 The first report was published in 2017 and the last in 2020.||December 2017 - June 2020|| |